Welcome to our

 Hot and humid.
 Heavy monsoons occur from July through to November.

 Expat Info Desk currently has a city guide available for living in Bangkok.
-This exhaustive relocation guide contains everything you need to know about relocating to this Thai city and will assist you to:
+This exhaustive relocation guide contains everything you need to know before moving to Thai city and will assist you to:

 Unlike a book, Expat Info Desk expat guides are regularly reviewed and updated in order to ensure that the information is accurate and reliable and because the guides are written by real expats who live and work in Bangkok, you can be assured that you are accessing the information that you need as written by people who really are in the know.